Causal Structure Learning: a Combinatorial Perspective: Discussion and open problems

 \textbf{\textit{Learning cyclic causal models.}} As indicated in \rref{sec:preliminaries}, a widespread assumption in causal modeling and causal structure learning is that the structural causal model (SCM) induces an acyclic graph.
 However, this may not be the case if the SCM models a system that involves feedback loops.
 While the underlying dynamics of the system are necessarily acyclic over time, feedback loops can arise when modeling the equilibrium states of such systems~\cite{bongers2018causal}.
 For example, in gene regulatory networks, we may have that gene A regulates gene B, and gene B also regulates gene A, so that intervening on either gene will affect the value of the other gene.
 Recent work \cite{bongers2021foundations} has investigated the semantics of cyclic causal models, showing that Markov properties and other desirable properties hold in the case of certain solvability conditions.
 Despite the technical difficulties associated with cyclic models, several approaches have been proposed for learning their structure from data.
 These approaches include many algorithms designed for the linear case, including LLC \cite{hyttinen2012learning}, score-based approaches \cite{ghassami2020characterizing}, and BackShift \cite{rothenhausler2015backshift}.
 Algorithms for the general case include SAT-based approaches \cite{hyttinen2013discovering}, exact score-based approaches \cite{rantanen2020discovering}, and constraint-based approaches \cite{forre2018constraint,mooij2020constraint,strobl2019constraint}.

 \textbf{\textit{Statistical and computational complexity of causal structure learning.}} In conjunction with methodological developments for settings with cycles, latent confounding, selection bias, and interventional data, it is important to understand the fundamental statistical and computational limits of causal structure learning, and any tradeoffs between these.
 The analysis of existing causal structure learning algorithms gives \textit{upper bounds} on what is statistically and computationally achievable.
 Recent work derives upper bounds for a wide range of settings, including the linear equal-variance setting \cite{ghoshal2017learning}, the linear non-Gaussian setting \cite{wang2020high}, other parametric settings \cite{park2019identifiability,rajendran2021structure}, as well as non-parametric settings \cite{gao2021efficient}.
 On the other hand, it is important to understand the fundamental \textit{lower bounds} on the sample complexity needed by \textit{any} causal structure learning algorithm.
 Such lower bounds have been established for the exponential family setting \cite{ghoshal2017information} and the linear equal-variance setting \cite{gao2022optimal}, but the lower bounds for a wide range of settings and assumptions remain uncharacterized.
-Furthermore, since consistency of causal structure learning algorithms always requires some form of ``faithfulness" or genericity assumption (see \rref{sec:preliminaries}), there may be a tradeoff between the strength of faithfulness assumption imposed, computational complexity, and statistical complexity.
-Indeed, an interesting open question is to characterize the weakest assumption needed for causal structure learning, with the \textit{sparsest Markov representation} assumption \cite{raskutti2018learning} being one candidate.
-Finally, the works discussed above are all in causally sufficient settings with only observational data.
-Introducing interventional data opens possibilities for reductions in overall sample complexity and a further landscape of tradeoffs between interventional and observational sample complexities.
-Indeed, interventional data has been considered in recent works \cite{acharya2018learning,bhattacharyya2021efficient} on the statistical and computational complexity of \textit{causal inference} tasks, where the causal graph is assumed to be known and the task is to estimate interventional distributions.
-An interesting future direction is to also explore the effect of interventional data on the complexity of causal structure learning.